JeodC/PortMaster-ShipOfHarkinian/README.md

 ## Installation
-Follow the guide at the [ShipofHarkinian website](https://www.shipofharkinian.com/setup-guide) for your desired platform to create your oot.otr and/or oot-mq.otr files.
+Follow the guide at the [Ship of Harkinian website](https://www.shipofharkinian.com/setup-guide) for your desired platform to create your oot.otr and/or oot-mq.otr files.
 Once created put in the `ports/soh` folder.
 Texture pack files can be added to the `ports/soh/mods` folder.
 The menu bar cannot be used for this port, so settings must be manually altered in `shipofharkinian.json` and `imgui.ini`; randomizer seeds must also be generated from a PC.

 ## Graphics Adjustments